Decorating for a party, baby shower, or holiday? Learn how to make an adorable bunting centerpiece… it’s so easy!

 - two bottles

 - marker (I used a chalk marker because the white showed up beautifully on the navy cardstock)

-With the addition of my chalk painted mason jars (tutorial here) and some tissue paper flowers, I had plenty of lovely decor for the tables that brought ambience without crowding the table.
+With the addition of my chalk painted mason jars (tutorial here) and some tissue paper flowers, I had plenty of baby shower decorations that brought ambience without crowding the table.

 MORE DIY DECORATIONS:

 Have my best tips on home decor, DIY, and life delivered directly to your inbox.